Dry Eye Disease

 - Seasonal allergies can contribute to dry eyes

 - Prolonged periods of digital screen time encourage insufficient blinking which can be a contributing factor

 - Laser eye surgery may cause temporary dry eye symptoms

 A range of dry eye treatments are available including:

 - Artificial eye drops often provide short-term relief along with the application of a warm compress to help loosen any blockages in the oil glands.

-- Intense Pulsed Light (IPL) can provide long-term relief.
-It is a non-invasive treatment utilising pulsed loght to stimulate the secretion and the contraction of the Meibomian glands.
+- Intense Regulated Pulsed Light (IRPL) can provide long-term relief.
+It is a non-invasive treatment, utilising IRPL to stimulate the secretion and the contraction of the meibomian glands.
 It is quick, gentle and can offer long-lasting relief.